 We’d also recommend reading: Coping during Covid-19 a guide to students from students.

 As one of our students you also have free access to FIKA, a mental fitness app designed to help you stay motivated, productive, focused and connected during this challenging time.
 We encourage you all to download Fika online here.

-If you’re struggling to cope with stress, and the things you’re trying yourself are not helping, you can contact your GP or Students First for support.
+If you’re struggling to cope with stress, and the things you’re trying yourself are not helping, you can contact your GP or the Wellbeing, Skills and Diversity team for support.
 You can also use other online resources, such as giveusashout.org

 If you need help urgently but it’s not an emergency you should call the NHS 111 service.

 Did you know physical activity can help your body cope with stress?

 Exercise is really important for your health and mental wellbeing.
 In Buckingham, the OTM gym is open for use by staff and students, however you will need to book a time slot for your workouts.
 More information is available from our Health and Fitness Co-ordinator, Stefan.
 Contact him via email@example.com.